dianavile/Projects/README.md

 # TODO-list MEMORYGAME

-_PART 1: BEFORE GAME STARTS:_
-## STEP 1: CREATE A CARD DECK
+## STEP 1: CREATE A CARD DECK game
-// Create a GRID for the game
+// Create a grid for the game
-- Create an array with all the icons in it.
+1.1 Create an array[] with all the icons in it.
-*TODO: CREATE A GRID OF 16 CARDS (8 pairs of cards)
-- Create a reference to the deck (== deck of all cards in game)
+1.2 *TODO: CREATE A GRID OF 16 CARDS (8 pairs of cards) 1.3 Create a reference to the deck (== deck of all cards in game)

 ## STEP 2: CREATE A CARD LIST
-//Add each card to the GRID= Use DOM manipulation.(=Add each card´s HTML to the page (ul): deck > li > i/)
-- <ul>[Create an unordered list element from an array] (https://stackoverflow.com/a/11128791/8498100)
-- <li> Create a list element
+//Add each card to the GRID= Use DOM manipulation.(=Add each card´s HTML to the page (ul): deck > li > i/) 2.1 <ul>[Create an unordered list element from an array] (https://stackoverflow.com/a/11128791/8498100) 2.2 <li> Create a list element
-- "Class" to <li> Add a "CLASS" element to the list
-- <i> Create an icon element
+2.3 "Class" to <li> Add a "CLASS" element to the list 2.4 <i> Create an icon element
-- "Class" to <i> Add a "CLASS" to the icon element from the array
-- Append <i> to <li> element
+2.5 "Class" to <i> Add a "CLASS" to the icon element from the array 2.6 Append <i> to <li> element
-- Append <li> element to <ul> "the deck"
+2.7 Append <li> element to <ul> "the deck"

 ## STEP 3: CREATE A SHUFFLE ARRAY
 - The first array is needed for the shuffle function (param array and returns an array in the end.)
-- The returned array= the shuffled array you put in.
+- The returned array= the shuffled array[] you put in.
 - Store this in a new array: Create a `const`and assign it the array.
 - Check if Array[1] is shuffled with console.log in DEV TOOLS.